malteseduck/sonar-xquery-plugin/README.md

 <dl>
     <dt>EffectiveBoolean</dt>
     <dd>
-        (Effective Boolean in Conditional Predicate) Unless the value in the conditional is of type xs:boolean it is recommended you use fn:exists(), fn:empty(), or other boolean functions inside of conditional predicates to check values.
+        (Effective Boolean in Conditional Predicate)
+        Unless the value in the conditional is of type xs:boolean it is recommended you use fn:exists(), fn:empty(), or other boolean functions inside of conditional predicates to check values.
     </dd>
     <dt>StrongTypingInFLWOR</dt>
     <dd>
-        (Use Strong Typing in FLWOR Expressions) Declare types for FLWOR 'let' and 'for' clauses to increase readability and catch potential bugs.
+        (Use Strong Typing in FLWOR Expressions)
+        Declare types for FLWOR 'let' and 'for' clauses to increase readability and catch potential bugs.
         Also try to scope the types as narrowly as possible (i.e. use 'element()' instead of 'item()' when the value is an element) and include quantifiers on each type.
     </dd>
     <dt>FunctionMapping</dt>
     <dd>
+        (Function Mapping Usage (Marklogic))
-        (Function Mapping Usage) Make sure you are intentionally using and/or understand function mapping - otherwise disable it with 'declare option xdmp:mapping "false";'  If you wish to use it you should explicitly declare 'declare option xdmp:mapping "true";' for readability/maintainability.
+        Make sure you are intentionally using and/or understand function mapping
+        - otherwise disable it with 'declare option xdmp:mapping "false";'.
+        If you wish to use it you should explicitly declare 'declare option xdmp:mapping "true";' for readability/maintainability.
+        Please note that this check is Marklogic specific.
     </dd>
-    <dt>XPathDecendantSteps</dt>
+    <dt>XPathDescendantSteps</dt>
     <dd>
-        (Avoid Using '//' in XPath) Favor fully-qualified paths in XPath for readability and to avoid potential performance problems.
+        (Avoid Using '//' in XPath)
+        Favor fully-qualified paths in XPath
+        for readability and to avoid potential performance problems.
     </dd>
     <dt>XPathTextSteps</dt>
     <dd>
-        (Avoid Using text() in XPath) Generally avoid using text() in your XPath in favor of using fn:string() or allowing atomization (through strong typing or default atomization).
+        (Avoid Using text() in XPath)
+        Generally avoid using /text() in your XPath in favor of using fn:string() or allowing atomization (through strong typing or default atomization).
     </dd>
     <dt>XQueryVersion</dt>
     <dd>
+        (XQuery Version)
-        (MarkLogic XQuery Version) Ensure that you declare the latest XQuery version (1.0-ml) at the top of each of your scripts (as opposed to declaring an older version - 0.9-ml - or declaring no version at all).
-This ensures better compatibility of code after server upgrades and helps maintain consistent behavior in XQuery processing.
+        Ensure that you declare the latest XQuery version (1.0-ml/3.0) at the top of each of your scripts
+        (as opposed to declaring an older version - 0.9-ml - or not declaring a version at all).
+        This ensures better compatibility of code after server upgrades and consistent behavior in XQuery processing.
     </dd>
 </dl>